 Who said only manipulating code can help you in hacking into secure systems when being good at manipulating people can do the same job?
-Well this is how social engineering attacks work!
+Well, this is how social engineering attacks work!
 Social engineering is an art of tricking and manipulating people into gaining their sensitive information fraudulently.

 Users are manipulated into revealing their confidential information so that the cyber fraudsters can get unauthorized access to their computer system.
-In the world of cybersecurity, social engineering practices work better and are more successful than technological exploits.
+In the world of cyber security, social engineering practices work better and are more successful than technological exploits.
 This tactic helps in taking the advantage of human vulnerability to convince users to take actions such as clicking on malicious attachments or handing over their confidential data on phishing sites.

 Common Social Engineering Techniques

 This social engineering technique uses false promises to pique greed or curiosity out of the victim.
 Targeted users are lured into a trap where cyber threat actors steal their sensitive information or gain unauthorized access into their system with malware.
 Baiting is kind of a real-world “Trojan Horse” and is quite similar to phishing attacks in many ways.
-Although in this technique the hacker or cyber threat actor tricks the targets with gift offers like free movie downloads or free music in return of their login credentials to a certain site.
+Although in this technique the hacker or cyber threat actor tricks the targets with gift offers like free movie downloads or free music in return for their login credentials to a certain site.

 A commonly used tactic for gaining access to the email address of a potential victim.
 The invoice fraud is used for tricking recipients into believing that there is an outstanding invoice that requires immediate payment.
 Infamously known as Business Email Compromise (BEC) attack, it is mostly deployed on employees in an organization to trick them into fraudulent transactions.
-Hackers typically impersonate as legitimate vendors to scam employees into wiring huge amounts of money to their account.
+Hackers typically impersonate legitimate vendors to scam employees into wiring huge amounts of money to their account.